 The Philippines has 108M+ people in an archipelago of 7,000+ islands

-The population in the Philippines as of 2019 is a 108,628,931 and it is growing at a rate of almost 2% between 2015 to 2019 (Philippine Population 2019).
-It is the 13th most populated country in the world according to the World Population Review 2019.
+The population in the Philippines as of 2019 is 108,628,931, growing at a rate of almost 2% between 2015 to 2019 (Philippine Population 2019).
+It is the 13th most populated country in the world, according to the World Population Review 2019.

 A country prone to natural disasters

-The latest example was in October 2019, the Mindanao region, particularly the Cotabato Province, experienced an earthquake swarm, a series of strong earthquakes with three exceeding 6 magnitudes.
+The latest example was in October 2019, the Mindanao region, particularly the Cotabato Province, experienced an earthquake swarm, a series of strong earthquakes with three exceeding six magnitudes.
 Aftershocks are still being felt as of the writing of this blog post.

 So why is the Philippines so disaster-prone?

-Here are five reasons according to the National Geographic article:
+Here are five reasons, according to the National Geographic article:

 - Underdevelopment and poor population.
 Poor people settling in coastal areas have houses and dwellings made of flimsy materials that cannot withstand typhoons and storm surges.
-And inadequate evacuation plans in the Philippines also contributes to the number of people affected by these disasters.
+And inadequate evacuation plans in the Philippines also contribute to the number of people affected by these disasters.